 Care Tips:

-- Daily brushing or regular professional grooming needed.
+- Daily brushing or regular professional grooming is required.

-- Watch for eye problems due to their short face.
+- Eyes are delicate from the potential for eye disease due to short muzzle.

 5. Dachshund

-- Happy with a couple of short walks and indoor play.
+- Happy with the every now and then short walks and in-home training.

 Care Tips:

-- Regular brushing depending on coat type (smooth, wire, or long-haired).
+- Brush daily based on coat type (smooth, wire, or long-haired).

 6. Maltese